tehshaw/Tic-Tac-Toe/README.md

 ## Future additions

 This project is a test for me.
-I am looking to add in logic to play against the computer for single player support.
-Also convert the app to a PWA for offline play.
+I am looking to convert the app to a PWA for offline play.
+ALso will explore usage of sockey.io to make multiplayer online mode.